 Mark is extremely experienced in contentious proceedings before the European Patent Office and usually attends several Opposition Division hearings each year, as well as attending a significant number of Examining Division and Board of Appeal hearings.
 Mark has attended over 100 EPO hearings and has acted in a number of commercially important cases, both defending his clients' patents and attacking patents owned by competitors.

-Mark has detailed knowledge of the intricacies of European prosecution and is also responsible within J A Kemp for monitoring changes in European patent law.
+Mark has detailed knowledge of the intricacies of European prosecution and is also responsible within J A Kemp for monitoring changes in patent law worldwide.

-As well as European and British patent work, Mark has substantial experience in instructing patent attorneys abroad to obtain patent protection for clients there, especially in the USA, Japan, Korea and China.
+As well as European and British patent work, Mark has substantial experience in obtaining patent protection for clients abroad, especially in the USA, Japan, Korea and China.
 Mark is experienced in drafting, filing and prosecuting families of applications abroad and is able to coordinate patent filing programmes in an efficient and cost-effective manner.